Second Amendment advocates put Riverside County’s handgun carry license policy in their crosshairs.

 But the efforts to make Riverside a “shall issue” county will need more than well wishes, Combs reminded.
 “As infuriating as it is, we’re probably going to have to take the sheriff to court in order to make sure Riverside residents can exercise their rights.
 Lawsuits like that are not cheap.”

-Residents of the county who wish to exercise their Second Amendment right to carry handguns for self-defense can support the initiative by volunteering or donating at FixRiverside.org.
+Residents of the county who wish to exercise their Second Amendment right to carry handguns for self-defense can support the initiative at FixRiverside.org.

 The Calguns Foundation is a 501(c)3 non-profit organization that serves its members, supporters, and the public through educational, cultural, and judicial efforts to defend and advance Second Amendment and related civil rights.